Azure/bicep-registry-modules/avm/res/sql/server/README.md

 ### Parameter: `secretsExportConfiguration.appUserName`

-The name for secret to create.
+The name of the appUser.

 - Required: No
 - Type: string